An administrator or storage designer may edit both the properties and the composition of storage units within a given storage system like a freezer.

 given to storage units to help your users identify the specific locations and containers they need.

-Drag existing storage units to different parts of the hierarchy to move them within the current freezer.
-You can rearrange storage units in the freezer even if they already contain stored samples.
+Drag existing storage units to different parts of the hierarchy to move them within the current storage system.
+You can rearrange storage units even if they already contain stored samples.

-Changing the position or name of a terminal storage unit in a freezer will change the current information shown for all stored samples, but does not
+Changing the position or name of a terminal storage unit will change the current information shown for all stored samples, but does not

-register as a timeline event for samples provided it stays in the same freezer.
+register as a timeline event for samples provided it stays in the same storage system.

-Learn about moving a storage unit to a different freezer, which will
+Learn about moving a storage unit to a different storage system, which will

 be tracked as a timeline event for any samples it contains, in this topic: Move Stored Samples